 The government can increase taxes (such as income tax and VAT) and cut spending.
 This improves the budget situation and helps to reduce demand in the economy.

-Both these policies reduce inflation by reducing growth of Aggregate Demand.
-If economic growth is rapid, reducing growth of AD, can reduce inflationary pressures without causing a recession.
+Both these policies reduce inflation by reducing the growth of Aggregate Demand.
+If economic growth is rapid, reducing growth of AD can reduce inflationary pressures without causing a recession.

 If a country had high inflation and negative growth, then reducing aggregate demand would be more unpalatable as reducing inflation would lead to lower output and higher unemployment.
 They could still reduce inflation, but, it would be much more damaging to the economy.